brnomade/DeftPascalToolchain/README.md

 To confirm installation is working, from a DOS prompt, go to Mame folder and simply run mame64.exe.

 You should get the Mame emulator native interface opening and a list containing the ROMs to choose.
-If you double click on the ROM (coco2b was used) and on [Start Empty] on the next screen you should get the cool radioactive green screen typical of a CoCo.
+If you double click on the ROM (coco2b was used) and on "Start Empty" on the next screen you should get the cool radioactive green screen typical of a CoCo.

 As a final test, run  following command from a DOS prompt and from the Mame folder: mame64.exe coco2b